Saturday 3 November 2018

 Interestingly, neither of the bride's nor the groom's parents names were recorded on the marriage certificate.
 Susannah had been baptised Church of England, and Thomas baptised Roman Catholic, so there might have been some discord, although Thomas's eldest sister Margaret was one of the witnesses!

-By the time I had got to this point in Susan's story, I was hoping that her married life would be far more settled and a whole lot happier than it seems her childhood had been!
+By the time I had got to this point in Susan's story during my research, I was hoping that her married life would be far more settled and a whole lot happier than it seems her childhood had been!
 I think it certainly started out that way and it does seem that she and Thomas were happy together, raising their large brood.
 They went on have 10 children over the next eighteen years.

-I will refer to my great grandmother as Susan from here on in, as that was the name she was known as during her married life.
+I will refer to my great grandmother as Susan from here on in, as that was the name she was known as by her family, friends and the wider community during her married life.

 Susan and Thomas's first child, Mary Ellen was born in 1874.
 Susan was 23 years of age at that time and as the birth place was recorded as 'Gerringong', then it seems that Susan was living on a farm with her husband further south of Kiama.